Table of Contents

 $dispatcher = DispatcherFactory::create(); $dispatcher->dispatch( Request::createFromGlobals(), new Response() ); |

-Let’s see DispatcherFactory::create()
+Let’s see DispatcherFactory::create().

 DispatcherFactory::create()